nats-io/nats-architecture-and-design/adr/ADR-49.md

     // AddInt increments the counter for the given subject and returns the new total value.
 	// - Language Specific Variations are acceptable to handle all native integer type numbers.
-    // - Required
     AddInt(ctx context.Context, subject string, value int) (*big.Int, error)

     // Get returns the current big int of the counter for the given subject.
     // - Use the "no_hdr": true option on the direct get.
-    // - Required
     Get(ctx context.Context, subject string) (*big.Int, error)

     // GetMultiple returns an iterator over counter big ints for multiple subjects.
     // - Wildcards are allowed in subjects.
     // - Use the "no_hdr": true option on the direct get.
-    // - Required
     GetMultiple(ctx context.Context, subjects []string) iter.Seq2[*big.Int, error]

     // GetEntry returns the full entry with value and source history for the given subject.
-    // - Required
     GetEntry(ctx context.Context, subject string) (*Entry, error)

     // GetEntries returns an iterator over counter entries matching the pattern.
     // - Wildcards are allowed in subjects.
-    // - Required
     GetEntries(ctx context.Context, subjects []string) iter.Seq2[*Entry, error]

-    // Reset the value to zero then purge
-    // - 1.
-Requires calling Get to get the current value,
-    // - 2. call Add with (0 - current value)
-	// - 3.
-Purge the subject except the last message in the subject.
-    // - Required
-    ResetToZero(ctx context.Context, subject string) (*big.Int, error)

-    // Shortcut to calling Add with subject and 1
-    // - Optional
-    Increment(ctx context.Context, subject string) (*big.Int, error)

-    // Shortcut to calling Add with subject and -1
-    // - Optional
-    Decrement(ctx context.Context, subject string) (*big.Int, error)

-    // Shortcut to set the value of an existing subject
-    // - Requires calling Get to get the current value,
-    // - then call Add with (new value - current value)
-    // - Optional
-    SetViaAdd(ctx context.Context, subject string, value *big.Int) (*big.Int, error)

-    // Shortcut to set the value of an existing subject
-    // - Optional / Language Specific integer variations
-    SetIntViaAdd(ctx context.Context, subject string, value int) (*big.Int, error)

-    // Shortcut to set the value of an existing subject to 0 (same as calling Set with 0)
-    // - Optional
-    SetToZeroViaAdd(subject string) (*big.Int, error)
 }
 ```